junior-path/learning-checklists/checklists/ruby-on-rails.md

 - [ ] Explain what is a gem.
 - [ ] Have cloned a Github repository.
 - [ ] Understand the purpose of SQL.
+- [ ] Postgres: what is a table?
+What are the columns in a table?
 - [ ] What's the difference between some databases.

+It's also important to look at some very basic data structures and algorithms.

+- [ ] What is the purpose of data structures?
+- [ ] What is a binary search?
+- [ ] What is a graph?

 Fontes: